glaciology/OGRE/README.md

 break;
 ```

-If the USER selects LOG_MODE=1, then LOG_START_HOUR_UTC and LOG_END_HOUR_UTC must be specified.
+If the USER selects LOG_MODE=1, then LOG_START_HOUR_UTC and LOG_END_HOUR_UTC must be specified. <br>
-If the USER selects LOG_MODE=3, then LOG_START_DAY must also be specified (day of each month GNSS data is logged).
+If the USER selects LOG_MODE=3, then LOG_START_DAY must also be specified (day of each month GNSS data is logged). <br>
-LED_INDICATORS, if false, will disable all LEDs, excluding those present during initialization.
+LED_INDICATORS, if false, will disable all LEDs, excluding those present during initialization. <br>
-MEASURE_BATTERY can be enabled if the user has installed the Battery Circuit and desires battery voltage measurements included in the DEBUG file.
+MEASURE_BATTERY can be enabled if the user has installed the Battery Circuit and desires battery voltage measurements included in the DEBUG file. <br>
-STATION_NUMERIC_NAME is a number between 0001 and 9999, and will be appended to the timestamped file names for each GNSS file.
+STATION_NUMERIC_NAME is a number between 0001 and 9999, and will be appended to the timestamped file names for each GNSS file. <br>

 OPERATION:
 After plugging in the PCB and inserting the uSD card, the system will attempt to initialize and following LED indicators will flash: